nzfarmer1/arduino-serial/README-LINUXSERIAL.md

 Linux Serial provides a simple wrapper of the Arduino Streams library that can be used as a replacement for Arduino's Serial[1..3] when testing/developing code within a *NIX environment.

+Have updated termios settings to be raw (ignore CR)

 Usage:

 - For simulation purposes setup a tunnel using socat (see examples in socat,sh)